ecasallas07/Python-Language-DSA/code/language/concepts.md

 - val in s containment check
 - val not in s non-containment check

+# Operators for Sets and Dictionaries
+- key in s containment check
+- key not in s non-containment check

 # Calling Syntax Description

 - abs(x) Return the absolute value of a number.